johnproodian/data-structures-and-algorithms/README.md

 ### arrays
-* store items right next to each other in memory (thus, the amount of space allotted for an array in memory has to be specified upon its creation)
+* store elements right next to each other in memory (thus, the amount of space allotted for an array in memory has to be specified upon its creation)
 * along with [linked lists](#linked-lists), one of the two most basic ways of storing items in memory
 * Run Time for Common Operations:
     * Reading:  O(1)